 If you want your own domain name you have to pay, if you want email accounts that use your domain then guess what, you have to pay.
 And these elements quite often don’t come cheap.

 You’ll also find that the free and cheap plans limit your storage space, bandwidth and more.
-Which means that you need to pay for higher and higher packages as your site and business grows.
+Which means that you need to pay for higher and higher packages as your site and business grow.

-Plus, whilst there’s a huge array of free applications that can be added into your site, invariably these free versions have very limited functionality.
+Plus, whilst there’s a huge array of free applications that can be added to your site, invariably these free versions have very limited functionality.
 More often than not, you have to pay a subscription fee to get what you need.

 This all adds up to make online website builders an expensive option as your site grows and develops.

-One of the biggest reasons online website builders offer free plans is because once they have your site you’re stuck.
+One of the biggest reasons online website builders offer free plans is that once they have your site you’re stuck.
 They don’t allow you to export your site, meaning you can’t move it if you want to get better value hosting or get someone to add functionality that isn’t possible with the builder you’re on.

 If you ever want to move or evolve your site beyond the builder you’ll have to rebuild it from scratch.